jackalope/jackalope-jackrabbit/README.md

     git clone git://github.com/jackalope/jackalope-jackrabbit.git
     cd jackalope-jackrabbit
-    php /usr/local/bin/composer.phar install --dev
+    php /usr/local/bin/composer.phar install

-Note that the --dev parameter is only needed if you want to be able to run the test suite.
-If you already installed jackalope without the test suite, you need to remove composer.lock before running composer again with the --dev parameter.
+Note that this will also install the test suite.
+If you want to install jackalope without the test suite, you should run composer with the --no-dev parameter, ie

+    php /usr/local/bin/composer.phar install --no-dev

+You can run this command whether or not you have already run it without the --no-dev parameter

 ## Jackrabbit storage server